SnabbHQ/snabb-app-client/README.md

 Using [Redux](https://github.com/reactjs/react-redux) and [Immutable](https://facebook.github.io/immutable-js/), the state of the application is **testable** with [Jest](https://facebook.github.io/jest/), which includes [Snapshot tests](http://facebook.github.io/jest/blog/2016/07/27/jest-14.html) currently with 85 tests and ~90% coverage!!!

-To ease the pain of Redux Action definitions, Snowflake uses [Key Mirror](https://github.com/STRML/keyMirror).
+To ease the pain of Redux Action definitions, snabb uses [Key Mirror](https://github.com/STRML/keyMirror).

 Using the [Validate.JS](https://validatejs.org/) Library, all **user input is validated**.
 Appropriate messages are displayed to the user guiding them in the input requirements.

 Once a user is logged in, their **Session State is stored** in [AsyncStorage](https://github.com/jasonmerino/react-native-simple-store) so that subsequent usage does not require logging in again.

-Snowflake supports **multiple languages** using [I18n](https://github.com/AlexanderZaytsev/react-native-i18n) with English, French and Spanish.
+snabb supports **multiple languages** using [I18n](https://github.com/AlexanderZaytsev/react-native-i18n) with English, French and Spanish.

-Snowflake supports **Hot Reloading** of its state.
+snabb supports **Hot Reloading** of its state.

-Snowflake uses CI with [Bitrise.io]( https://www.bitrise.io) and has **extensive docs and 45+ min of video** demonstating implementation.
+snabb uses CI with [Bitrise.io]( https://www.bitrise.io) and has **extensive docs and 45+ min of video** demonstating implementation.

-Snowflake has a **choice of servers**, either
+snabb has a **choice of servers**, either

 * The original **Parse.com**
 or
 * **Hapi Server** that runs on **RedHat Openshift** and **locally**.

-    See [https://github.com/bartonhammond/snowflake-hapi-openshift](https://github.com/bartonhammond/snowflake-hapi-openshift) for more information about the OpenShift Hapi server.
+    See [https://github.com/bartonhammond/snabb-hapi-openshift](https://github.com/bartonhammond/snabb-hapi-openshift) for more information about the OpenShift Hapi server.
 The setup instructions below describe how to select the server you desire.

 ---------------
 # Content